composr-ecosystem/composr/_tests/codechecker/readme.txt

  > (Many, lots of false positives in here that we will not mention) (Excellent tool to use if you are happy to wade through false positives)

-PHPStan:
- - Generics (Reason: We do not use them in Composr)
- - Namespaces (Reason: We do not use them in Composr)
- - Property type and scope validation (Reason: We do not use many properties, and it would be very time consuming to implement)
- - Always false instanceof (Reason: Very specific and unlikely)
- - Identifying unused return values (Reason: We'd have to flag which function return values are relevant, which would be a lot of overhead; instead we have a manual check for functions where there's a non-boolean/non-mixed return value that is not used)

 PHP CodeSniffer:
  > The CQC can chain a connection to the popular PHP CodeSniffer package, for additional checks.
 These checks capture more detailed coding standards errors, like putting spaces or line-breaks in the wrong place